jsenv/core/README.md

 As a consumer of a module, you **consider only the main file**.<br/>
 As a developper of a module, you **consider all the files** composing it.

 Most developper tools focuses on the consumer point of view and you have to build your entire project to test one file.
-It makes painful or even impossible to test a file in isolation of the project.
+It becomes hard to test a file in isolation of the project.

 jsenv provides a solution to turn any JavaScript file into an entry point.